 GATE Exam Pattern 2026 Marking Scheme

 To maximise marks and prevent negative marking, it is essential to comprehend the GATE exam scoring structure.
+Marks are distributed based on difficulty level.
+All types of questions are categorised into two categories:

 Type of Question | Marks | Negative Marking |